anthonyLukes/gulp-boilerplate/README.md

 # Overview #

 This is a front-end boilerplate to aid in standing up a client-side application quickly.
 It's is intended to be platform agnostic and easy to extend for your needs.
-The only dependecies it has are node.js and npm.
+The only dependencies it has are node.js and npm.
 It utilizes [gulp](http://gulpjs.com/) as well as [webpack](https://webpack.github.io/) to compile and minify files and also includes [bower](http://bower.io/) for library package management.

 ## What it includes ##